ajduncan/lol/README.md

 ## Running with Vagrant ##

+If you want to run and develop locally, install [Chef-DK](https://downloads.chef.io/chef-dk/), which includes [Berkshelf](http://berkshelf.com/).

     $ vagrant plugin install vagrant-berkshelf
+    $ berks install
     $ vagrant up

 You should then be able to connect over localhost:9001.
 Code changes should